ryan-mcclue/ryan-mcclue/src/dalgo.md

-    Used in databases to speed up disk access, e.g. with say order 500 This is because of large number of children results in lower tree height, so less disk accesses So, use with huge number of items or items that are grouped together
+    Used in databases to speed up disk access, e.g. with say order 500 This is because of large number of children results in lower tree height, so less disk accesses So, use with huge number of items or items that are grouped together A 2-3-4 Tree is a B-Tree of order 4
   - Red-Black tree:
     Most popular search balanaced binary search tree implementation Has concept of external nodes, which are just left or right pointers that are null (so different to child node)